Hadloh History, Family Crest & Coats of Arms

 The name Hadloh belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived near Hadlow, a place-name found in Kent and the West Riding of Yorkshire.
 The place-name Hadlow is derived from the Old English elements hæth, which meant heather, and hlaw, which meant small hill.
 The place-name as a whole means "small hill where the heather grows."
 The original bearers of the name probably lived on or near such a hill.

 Early Origins of the Hadloh family

-Another 201 words (14 lines of text) covering the years 108 and 1086 are included under the topic Early Hadloh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hadloh research.
+Another 101 words (7 lines of text) covering the years 108 and 1086 are included under the topic Early Hadloh History in all our PDF Extended History products and printed products wherever possible.

 Hadloh Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Hadloh include Hadlow, Hadlo, Hadelow, Hadloe, Hadllow, Hadlowe, Hadlough and many more.

 Early Notables of the Hadloh family (pre 1700)